mse-moises/the_resident_zombie/README.md

 ## Something is missing?

-The user, by app, can manage how many items they have, while this isn't implemented in the next version, they should look in their physical bag and count manually.
+The user, by app, can't manage how many items they have.
+While this isn't implemented in the next version, they should look in their physical bag and count it manually.